prismatic-io/example-project-structure/README.md

 1. Builds the code-native integrations.
 1. For each production environment (we use Australia and Canada), packages and imports the updated code-native integrations into the Prismatic region using the [Integration Publisher](https://github.com/prismatic-io/integration-publisher) GitHub action.

+#### Low-Code Integrations Workflow

+The [low-code-integrations.yml](./.github/workflows/low-code-integrations.yml) also uses the [Integration Publisher](https://github.com/prismatic-io/integration-publisher) GitHub action to publish low-code integrations, saved in YAML format, to the Prismatic platform.

+Note that low-code integrations must be saved "With latest component versions" in order to be published between tenants, as "v5" of your component in your development tenant may not be "v5" in your production tenants.

-> **Note on integration IDs**: Each code-native integration must have a unique integration ID within each Prismatic region.
+> **Note on integration IDs**: Each code-native or low-code integration must have a unique integration ID within each Prismatic region.
 So, each integration must be published once manually to a production region before using the Integration Publisher GitHub action.
 >
 > These IDs are stored as environment variables in the GitHub repository settings and referenced in the workflow.
 For example, the Canada environment has a variable named `INTEGRATION_ID_SLACK` that contains the Slack integration's ID in the Canada region.